Bluffs tallies top-10 record snowfall; city implementing parking ban

 “Lots of parts of Pottawattamie County there — Council Bluffs and to the east – had upward of 14 inches of snow,” Dergan said.
 “So a good estimate for Council Bluffs would be 12 to 14 (inches).”

-Due to such a large dumping, Council Bluffs city officials on Tuesday announced the implementation of an odd/even parking ban going into effect today at midnight.
+Due to such a large dumping, Council Bluffs city officials on Tuesday announced the implementation of an odd/even parking ban that went into effect today at midnight.

-The ban, released information says, applies only to streets where parking is allowed on both sides.
+The ban, according to the city, applies only to streets where parking is allowed on both sides.
 The ban will begin with parking allowed on the odd-numbered addressed side of the street.
 On Thursday, parking will be allowed on the even side of the street.

 During the ban, no parking will be allowed in cul-de-sacs until the snow has been plowed within the cul-de-sac, according to city officials.
 During the ban, cars are subject to a fine and or towing at the owner’s expense.
 For more information, contact City of Council Bluffs Public Works Operations at 712-328-4641.